smansker/asp.net-core-playground/exercises/exercise5-dependecy-injection.md

 Run the app, and check the console for the output from our use case.

 At this point, our application does what we expected, so why change it?
-Hard dependencies between our use case and data class will potentially cause us problems.

 The first problem is that our use case is responsible for constructing and maintaining an instance of the data class.
 Imagine that our data class is used by many different use case classes.
 Now imagine that we wanted to change the data class implementation, changing its constructor parameters, and even the class.
 Perhaps we want to keep the original implementation of our data class, but we have a slightly different version that we want to use in some cases.
 Regardless, all of those hard dependencies now have to be updated to reflect the changes.
 There can exist scenarios where the pain of changing a class that has widespread use throughout your application can actually prohibit the change.

 The more common problem is that you need to unit test your classes.
 Imagine that we wanted to write a unit test for our use case.
 Because the use case constructs its own instance of the data class, our unit test will use the real implementation of the data class.
 Unit Tests should be designed to run quickly, consistently, and often.
 Unit Tests should also test an isolated "unit" of your code (a class, or a function).
-If our unit tests runs real versions of all of our test subject's dependencies, they can quickly get out of hand.
+If our unit tests run real versions of our test subjects dependencies, they can quickly get out of hand.
 For example, if a dependency accesses a data, the unit test will cause that access.
 This means that the database will likely need to be seeded with test data prior to each test run, and can result in inconsistent or slow test results.

 Finaly, dependencies can make for code that is difficult to read and maintain.
 DI promotes good code design.